NighmareVC0/Battleship/Instructions.md

 ## English

-In order to play the game and joy the experience, you must put (or have) "conio. c" in your "include" repertory (for example: C:\MinGW\include)
+In order to play the game and joy the experience, you must place (or have) "conio. c" in your "include" repertory (for example: C:\MinGW\include)

 The game was made meant to be played by 1 player vs. CPU, you cannot play with friends.

-Ships are 1 space only.
+Ships are 1 spaced only.

 Maximum of 5 ships, you can change it by changing LIMIT macro.